seckincengiz/xr/README.md

 #### Social VR

 * [Altspace](https://altvr.com/) - Attend live shows, meetups, cool classes, and more with friendly people from around the world
-* [Rec Room](https://recroom.com/) - Rec Room is free, and cross plays on everything from phones to VR headsets
+* [Rec Room](https://recroom.com/) - Party up with friends from all around the world to chat, hang out and play
 * [BigScreen](https://www.bigscreenvr.com/) - Watch movies and hangout with friends in virtual reality

 #### Medical